f5devcentral/f5-agility-labs-nginx/docs/class15/lab1/lab1.rst

 processors cannot modify the content of the input or output.
 They can only add metadata and tags to the content.

-Processors running in parralel example:
+Processors running in parallel example:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: yaml